tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 the same for any source code that we should wish to interact with on github.

 Here is a link to the main page of the repository: <https://github.com/tdownie0/music-theor-ease>.
-Once you navigate to this page you will see the typical layout for a github page.
-You will see several tabs, the repository name, metrics, and many other things.
-What we are specifically are looking for is the green button that says "<> Code", and has a downwards arrow next to it.
-Once you click on this, you will see a tab labeled HTTPS that is currently selected with the web URL
+Once this page is navigated to, we will see the typical layout for a github page.
+There are several tabs here including the repository name, metrics, and many other things.
+What we are specifically looking for is the green button that contains "<> Code", and has a downwards arrow next to it.
+Once this is clicked, a window should appear and we will see a tab labeled HTTPS that is currently selected with the web URL
 <https://github.com/tdownie0/music-theor-ease.git> in the text field.
-You can copy this link with the
+We can copy this link with the
-copy icon next to it that displays "Copy url to clipboard" in hover text.
-Once you do so, you can now navigate back to your terminal and type `git clone https://github.com/tdownie0/music-theor-ease.git` into it.
-Once this is done, you will then see that the repository has started downloading in your current directory, and afterwards you should be left with a directory named "music-theor-ease" with the source code from the repository.
-At this point, you have successfully downloaded the source code to your local machine.
+copy icon directly next to it, which displays "Copy url to clipboard" when hovered upon.
+Once this is done, we can now navigate back to our terminal and type `git clone https://github.com/tdownie0/music-theor-ease.git` into it.
+Following this, we should see that the repository starts downloading inside of our current directory.
+Afterwards, there should be a directory named "music-theor-ease" with the source code from the repository inside.
+At this point we have successfully downloaded the source code to our local machine.

 Once you reach this point, you can now use `cd music-theor-ease` to navigate to the directory.
 As a side